Grief is a lonely process.

 Brené Brown says this so well in the following brief video comparing sympathy and empathy:

-But what are some things we can do to make this connection with someone who is grieving when we need to keep our distance?
-How do we empathize and accompany our friends when we need to stay physically apart?
+But what are some things we can do to make this connection with someone who is grieving?
+How do we empathize and accompany our friends in this pain?

-In addition to praying for comfort for their broken hearts, here are five practical things we can do to support our grieving friends during this unusual time.
+In addition to praying for comfort for their broken hearts, here are five practical things we can do to support our grieving friends.

 Bring them a meal or send a gift card to a restaurant.
 Grief is exhausting – mentally, physically, and emotionally.
 Everyday decisions, like what to make for dinner, can feel overwhelming and utterly draining.
 Even if it’s weeks or months after their loss, they are still feeling that strain, and the opportunity to have a break from making that decision and going through the effort of cooking is welcome and appreciated.
 If you’re local, send them a message saying you’d like to bring them dinner one night the following week and ask them which night would be best.
 If you’re not local, look online to find out what restaurants are close to them.
 If there is a chain restaurant, you can purchase a gift card at the location near you and send it.
 If not, you can call a restaurant near them and ask them to mail a gift card to your friend’s address.